-One of the things that is commonly overlooked in the tourism industry is sustainability.
+One of the things that are commonly overlooked in the tourism industry is sustainability.
 I know that is a bold statement, but it’s true.

 People spend hoards of money annually booking vacations to exotic places, looking only at the amenities but not really thinking about the places that they are visiting.

-While it’s hard to bring attention to certain places, the Amazon is the poster child for the need of conservation.
+While it’s hard to bring attention to certain places, Amazon is the poster child for the need for conservation.
 Everyone knows where it is and everyone knows about the struggles that are being faced as a result of modern expansion and resource use.

-Times are a changing and that has reached even the most exotic corners of the globe.
-It’s useless to fight it, instead the areas need to adapt.
+Times are changing and that has reached even the most exotic corners of the globe.
+It’s useless to fight it, instead, the areas need to adapt.
 But how?

 When we are looking at vacations in today’s world, it is more important than ever that we look at how we can use tourism to actually improve places, not the opposite.